rfrawley-scribe/scripts-darwin/README.md

 Set of simple script to help manage ScML, ePub and Mobi creation on Darwin systems (Mac OS X based).

+## Notice
+This is the *development branch* of the repo.
+If you are looking for *slightly* more *production ready* scripts, I suggest looking at the master branch...
+Otherwise, enjoy!

 ## Install
 A scripts directory should be created at the system root level on your computer.
 To clone directly from Git, I suggest the following:
 * `mkdir ~/scripts` to create a scripts folder in your user home